 To summarize, employing our hierarchical approach for optimization yielded more robust results and speed up the computation time.
 This renders the approach valuable for estimating parameters from relative data.
 The proposed approach might facilitate the handling of large-scale models, which possess many measurement parameters.

 Funding

-This work has been supported by the European Union's Horizon 2020 research and innovation program under grant agreement no. 686282.
+This work was supported by the European Union's Horizon 2020 research and innovation program under Grant Agreement No. 686282.